dawidolko/SmartRecommender-Project-Django-React/CONTRIBUTING.md

    - Include detailed steps to reproduce the behavior and any relevant information (e.g., environment, logs, screenshots).
    - For backend issues, specify which part of the system is affected (database, API, recommendation algorithm).
    - For frontend issues, include browser information and screenshots when possible.
+   - For Docker-related issues, include container logs and Docker version information.

 Following these guidelines helps maintainers and the community understand, reproduce, and fix the problem faster.